ragaeeb/jami-scrapi/README.md

 This will scrape pages 1 through 5 using the `getPage` function from the exampleScraper library and save the results to `example_scraper_get_page.json`.

-## Local Development

-Use `bunx trigger.dev@latest dev` to monitor the trigger folder to test the long-running scraping task.

 ## Requirements

 - **Node.js v23.0.0+**